 Let's see this in action.
-Imagine we have the following (summarized) dependency graph, in which we depend on libping and libmysqlclient, both of which depend on zlib via the [>1.2 <2] version range:
+Imagine we have the following (summarized) dependency graph, in which we depend on libpng and libmysqlclient, both of which depend on zlib via the [>1.2 <2] version range:

-If zlib/1.3-pre is now published, using it is as easy as modifying your global.conf file and adding the line core. version\ranges:resolve\prereleases=True, after which, running conan create will now output the expected prerelease version of zlib being used:
+If zlib/1.3-pre is now published, using it is as easy as modifying your global.conf file and adding the line core.version_ranges:resolve_prereleases=True (or adding the --core-conf core. version_ranges:resolve_prereleases=True CLI argument to your command invocations), after which, running conan create will now output the expected prerelease version of zlib being used:

 '''

-----
+---- Computing dependency graph ======= (continues on next page)

-====== Computing dependency graph ======
+'''